 - 1. Ask the athlete to look at some pictures.
 The athlete should be wearing glasses that are regularly worn for far viewing.
-Present the 4 symbols (house, circle, apple, square) at 40 centimeters with both eyes. (fig. 1) Point to each picture and ask, "What is this a picture of?" - 2.
+Present the demonstration card with the four symbols (house, circle, apple, square) at 40 centimeters with both eyes. (fig. 1) Point to each picture and ask, "What is this a picture of?" - 2.
 If the athlete is able to accurately name the pictures, direct the athlete's attention to the chart set at 10 feet/ 3 meters and begin by testing the right eye.
-Cover the left eye with a patch, occluder, or special frames designed to permit isolation of an eye.
-Carefully watch the athlete to make certain that only one eye is being used at a time and they are not peeking from behind the cover. - 3.
+Cover the left eye witha patch, occluder, or special frames designed to permit isolation of an eye.
+Carefully watch the athlete to make certain that only one eye is being used at a time and they are not peeking from behind the cover.
+Do not use tissue, a cup, or the athlete's hand as a cover. - 3.
+The charts have symbols on both sides.
 Begin the test with the largest symbol on the top on the side of the chart with the 20/20 line.
+Testing is most successful if there are two volunteers at each far visual acuity station.
+One volunteer to point at the chart and one near the athlete. - 4.
 At 10 feet, point to the first symbol of at one end each line in a descending order until a symbol is incorrectly identified.
 Initially, if the responses are quick, you can skip lines until you notice that the athlete is having some difficulty in discriminating the symbol.
 If the athlete cannot see the top symbol, turn the card over and use the larger symbols found there.
-If the athlete still is unable to see the symbols, allow the athlete to slowly walk up to the chart until they are able to discriminate the symbol. - 4.
-Return to the line located directly above the incorrectly identified symbol and ask the athlete to read all of the symbols in that row. - 5.
-If all the symbols are correctly identified, continue with the next smaller rows until less than 4 out of 5 stimuli on the line are correctly identified. - 6.
-Repeat procedure with left eye, by covering the right eye. - 7.
-When pointing to the individual symbols, point to each object outside of the box that surrounds the line of symbols. - 8.
-Record visual acuity as the smallest line that the athlete correctly identified at least 4 out of the 5 items tested for each eye.
+If the athlete still is unable to see the symbols, allow the athlete to slowly walk up to the chart until they are able to discriminate the symbol.
+The pointer should hold point below the symbol and not on the symbol. - 5.
+Ask the athlete to identify one symbol on each line going from the largest symbols to the smaller symbols until they make an error.
+Return to the line located directly above the incorrectly identified symbol and ask the athlete to read all of the symbols in that row. - 6.
+If all the symbols are correctly identified, continue with the next smaller rows until less than 4 out of 5 stimuli on the line are correctly identified. - 7.
+Repeat procedure with left eye, by covering the right eye. - 8.
+When pointing to the individual symbols, point to each object outside of the box that surrounds the line of symbols.

+9. Record visual acuity as the smallest line that the athlete correctly identified at least 4 out of the 5 items tested for each eye.